iTwin/itwinjs-core/docs/learning/ECSQLTutorial/FirstExamples.md

 > ```sql
 > SELECT ECInstanceId, ECClassId, UserLabel FROM BisCore.SpatialLocationElement
 > ```
-<iframe style="height:40vh; width:60vw" src="/console/?imodel=House Sample&query=SELECT ECInstanceId, ECClassId, UserLabel FROM BisCore.SpatialLocationElement"></iframe>
+<iframe class="embedded-console" src="/console/?imodel=House Sample&query=SELECT ECInstanceId, ECClassId, UserLabel FROM BisCore.SpatialLocationElement"></iframe>

 If you omit the schema, you will get an error: